Sperm Test: Should You Get a Semen Analysis?

 This in-depth guide covers everything: what’s analysed, how to interpret results, what influences semen quality, and what to do with abnormal findings.

-1. Why a Semen Analysis Matters
+Why a Sperm Test Matters

 Studies estimate that male factors play a role in nearly half of all fertility struggles, yet men are often tested later in the process.